mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/plan.md

     - [x] Record deferred tools and revisit triggers in the final track notes
     - [x] Confirm the final track state has no accepted low-risk security or quality findings and an updated harness map
     - [x] Confirm all child issues are closed by small, independently reviewable PRs or explicitly carried forward as blocking follow-up
-- [ ] Task: Conductor - User Manual Verification 'Phase 7: Rollout, Monitoring, and Closeout' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 7: Rollout, Monitoring, and Closeout' (Protocol in workflow.md) [dea4011]